pdo9141/EntityFramework6Demo/ReadMe.txt

 	a) Create a new class library project
 	b) Add ADO.NET Entity Data Model to your project
 	c) Select Code First from database option and follow steps

+11) For performance reasons, in disconnect apps like mvc, use the asnotracking method to save ef from tracking entities